KoenZomers/TadoApi/README.md

 ## Version History

+0.4.0.1 - released January 15, 2020

+- GetMe() wasn't returning any data when using the NuGet package.
+Fixed that in this version.
+Thanks to [twiettwiet](https://github.com/twiettwiet) for reporting this through [Issue #3](https://github.com/KoenZomers/TadoApi/issues/3)

 0.4.0 - released March 4, 2019

 - Converted the .NET Framework API library to .NET Standard 2.0 so it can be used from non Windows environments as well